jhallen/joe-editor/docs/man.md

 With a 16 color or 256 color terminal emulator (export TERM=xterm-16color), these brighter than normal colors become available:

+> Note that you need an xterm which was compiled to support 16 or 256 colors
+> and a matching termcap/terminfo entry for it.

 * Foreground: WHITE, CYAN, MAGENTA, BLUE, YELLOW, GREEN, RED or BLACK

 * Background: bg_WHITE, bg_CYAN, bg_MAGENTA, bg_BLUE, bg_YELLOW, bg_GREEN, bg_RED or bg_BLACK

 With a 256 color terminal emulator (export TERM=xterm-256color), these become available:

+> Note that you need an xterm which was compiled to support 256 colors and a
+> matching termcap/terminfo entry for it.

 * fg_RGB and bg_RGB, where R, G and B rand from 0 - 5.
 So: fg_500 is bright red.